IBM/integrity-enforcer/docs/ACM/README_DEPLOY_IV_ACM_ENV.md

        $ git commit -m "policy integrity is configured"
        $ git push origin master
        ```

-       If you have not customized `policy-integrity.yaml`, skip this step.

-      a)  Deploy `policy-integrity.yaml` to an ACM hub cluster.
+      b)  Create `policy-integrity` in the ACM hub cluster.

-      Connect to the ACM Hub cluster and execute the following commands to deploy `policy-integrity.yaml` to it.
+      Connect to the ACM Hub cluster and execute the following commands to create `policy-integrity` in it.

-      The following example shows we use `policy-community` as a namespace for deploying `policy-integrity.yaml`, which is in `community/integrity` directory, to an ACM hub cluster.

       ```
         $ curl -s https://raw.githubusercontent.com/open-cluster-management/policy-collection/master/deploy/deploy.sh | bash -s  https://github.com/<YOUR-ORG-NAME>/policy-collection.git community/integrity policy-community
       ```

       We pass the following parameters:
-        - https://github.com/open-cluster-management/policy-collection.git -  The URL for `policy-collection` GitHub reposiory.
+        - https://github.com/\<YOUR-ORG-NAME\>/policy-collection.git -  The URL for the forked`policy-collection` GitHub reposiory.
         - `community/integrity` - The directory where `policy-integrity.yaml` is located.

-      The above command will configure [policy-collection](https://github.com/open-cluster-management/policy-collection) GitHub repository as the target to run the sync against to deploy `policy-integrity.yaml` to the ACM hub cluster.
+      The above command will configure your forked [policy-collection](https://github.com/\<YOUR-ORG-NAME\>/policy-collection) GitHub repository as the target to run the sync against to create `policy-integrity` in the ACM hub cluster.

       General instructions to deploy ACM policies to an ACM hub cluster as well as ACM managed cluster(s) using GitOps can be found in [doc](https://github.com/open-cluster-management/policy-collection).

+      After ACM hub cluster syncs the polices in the GitHub repository, an ACM policy called `policy-integrity`  will be created in an ACM managed cluster(s) which are selected based on the placement rule in the policy.

+      Successfull creation of `policy-integrity` in an ACM managed cluster(s) will trigger the deployment of IV operator in the target namespace specified in the `policy-integry` in the clusters.

+      c) Enable IV server on an ACM managed cluster (GitOps).

+      After deploying IV operator using `policy-integrity` in an ACM managed cluster(s),  we will enable IV server.

+      For this, change the `complianceType` configuration for `integrity-cr-policy` from `mustnothave` to `musthave`

+      After applying the above change, the following example shows the `complianceType` configuration for `integrity-cr-policy`.

+      ```
+        - objectDefinition:
+          apiVersion: policy.open-cluster-management.io/v1
+          kind: ConfigurationPolicy
+          metadata:
+            name: integrity-cr-policy
+          spec:
+            remediationAction: enforce
+            severity: high
+            namespaceSelector:
+              exclude: ["kube-*"]
+              include: ["integrity-verifier-operator-system"]
+            object-templates:
+            - complianceType: musthave
+              objectDefinition:
+                apiVersion: apis.integrityverifier.io/v1alpha1
+                kind: IntegrityVerifier
+                metadata:
+                  name: integrity-verifier-server
+                spec:
+                  logger:
+                    image: quay.io/open-cluster-management/integrity-verifier-logging:0.0.4
+                  server:
+                    image: quay.io/open-cluster-management/integrity-verifier-server:0.0.4
+      ```
+      We will commit the above configuration change in `policy-integrity.yaml` to GitHub repository.

+      The following example shows how to commit your custom `policy-integrity.yaml` to `policy-collection` GitHub repository.

+      ```
+       $ cd policy-collection
+       $ git add community/integrity/policy-integrity.yaml
+       $ git commit -m "Configuration changed in policy integrity"
+       $ git push origin master
+      ```

+      After ACM hub cluster syncs the polices in the GitHub repository, the updated configration changes in `policy-integrity` will be applied to an ACM managed cluster(s), This will trigger the deployment of IV server in the target namespace specified in the `policy-integry` in the clusters.

-## Signing ACM policies.
+## Signing Multiple ACM policies at once.

 We will use Integrity Verifier to protect integrity of all `ACM policies` created in an ACM managed cluster(s).
 For this, IV requires `ACM policies` to be signed.